nsyzrantsev/programming_in_haskell/doc/ch-02/sol-2.7.3.md

        xs = [1,2,3,4,5]
 ```

 The first mistake is that the name of the function must begin with a lower-case letter.
-And the second one "each definition at the same level must begin in precisely the same column": `xs` must be under `a`.
+And the second one ***"each definition at the same level must begin in precisely the same column"***: `xs` must be under `a`.

 [Code](../../src/ch-02/2-7-3.hs)